larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 ![battle editor endless](/images/battle_editor_endless.png)

-Clicking this will turn your battle into an endless battle – the waves you've designed will repeat infinitely.
+Clicking this will turn your battle into an endless battle â€“ the waves you've designed will repeat infinitely.
 Each time they repeat, the levels of the monsters will increase by the amount you enter in the "Endless level up" field.
-For the moment, I just want to make a normal battle – I'll come back and show you guys the ins and outs of endless battles later.
+For the moment, I just want to make a normal battle â€“ I'll come back and show you guys the ins and outs of endless battles later.

 Finally, we get to the good stuff: REWARDS!

 You'll notice there's 2 reward buttons.
 For normal (non-endless) battles, the first button is the reward players get for winning the battle with Azra taking some hits (what would earn you a blue star in a story battle).
-The second button is for a perfect score – battle beaten without a single enemy getting to Azra (a gold star in story battles).
+The second button is for a perfect score â€“ battle beaten without a single enemy getting to Azra (a gold star in story battles).

 ![battle editor reward buttons](/images/battle_editor_reward_buttons.png)